redhat-cop/aap_utilities/README.md

 Many roles and variables have been renamed to reflect the product renaming from Tower to controller/AAP.
 Verify carefully your inventory variables and playbooks.

-The OCP installation role has been suppressed due to the introduction of an operator.
+The previous OCP installation role has been suppressed due to the introduction of an operator.
-Further (community) automation for AAP on OCP is available from the [GitOps catalogue](https://github.com/redhat-cop/gitops-catalog/tree/main/ansible-automation-platform).
+In addition to the current OCP installation role, further (community) automation for AAP on OCP is available from the [GitOps catalogue](https://github.com/redhat-cop/gitops-catalog/tree/main/ansible-automation-platform).

 ## Roadmap